 Subjectivity has been extensively studied by psychologists to characterize the personality of a person based on his historic behaviors and remarks \cite{Engbert2007}.

-Linguists define the subjectivity of language as speakers always show their perspectives, attitudes and sentiments to events, people, topics, and entities in their languistic content \cite{stein2005subjectivity}.
+Linguists define the subjectivity of language as speakers always show their perspectives, attitudes and sentiments to events, people, topics, and entities in their linguistic contents \cite{stein2005subjectivity}.

 How to computationally model subjectivity of a user is still a challenging problem for many applications.